yhilpisch/rpi/doc/source/02_web_app.rst

 .. literalinclude:: ./stock_app/run_stock_app.py

-All these files should be placed in the following folder structure:
+All these files should be placed in the following **folder structure**:

 .. ipython:: python